 Play has been approached by several theorists as a form of learning.
 Children experiment with the world, learn the rules, and learn to interact through play.
 Lev Vygotsky agrees that play is pivotal for children's development, since they make meaning of their environment through playing educational games.
 For Vygotsky, however, play is the first form of learning language and communication, and the stage where a child begins to understand rules and symbols.
 This has led to a view that learning in organisms is always related to semiosis, and is often associated with representational systems/activity.

 Science is a systematic discipline that builds and organises knowledge in the form of testable hypotheses and predictions about the universe.
-Modern science is typically divided into two or three major branches: the natural sciences (e.g., physics, chemistry, and biology), which study the physical world; and the behavioural sciences (e.g., economics, psychology, and sociology), which study individuals and societies.
-The formal sciences (e.g., logic, mathematics, and theoretical computer science), which study formal systems governed by axioms and rules, are sometimes described as being sciences as well; however, they are often regarded as a separate field because they rely on deductive reasoning instead of the scientific method or empirical evidence as their main methodology.
-Applied sciences are disciplines that use scientific knowledge for practical purposes, such as engineering and medicine.
+Modern science is typically divided into two – or three – major branches: the natural sciences, which study the physical world, and the social sciences, which study individuals and societies.
+While referred to as the formal sciences, the study of logic, mathematics, and theoretical computer science are typically regarded as separate because they rely on deductive reasoning instead of the scientific method as their main methodology.
+Meanwhile, applied sciences are disciplines that use scientific knowledge for practical purposes, such as engineering and medicine.

 New knowledge in science is advanced by research from scientists who are motivated by curiosity about the world and a desire to solve problems.
 Contemporary scientific research is highly collaborative and is usually done by teams in academic and research institutions, government agencies, and companies.
 The practical impact of their work has led to the emergence of science policies that seek to influence the scientific enterprise by prioritising the ethical and moral development of commercial products, armaments, health care, public infrastructure, and environmental protection.